aradpls/Multimodal-Ground-Sensing-for-Prediction-of-Cracking-Severity-in-Pomegranate-Fruit-Trees/README.md

 2. CNN+LSTM Models Code Folder:
 - 🧠 All CNN+LSTM model configurations (model 1 to 6)
 - 📈 Statistical analysis code for diffrence in field side predictions
-- 🧠 Fuzzy CNN+LSTM for Model-5 (best performing model)
+- 🧠 Fuzzy labeling CNN+LSTM for Model-5 (best performing model)
-- 🧠 Binary CNN+LSTM for Model-5 (best performing model)
+- 🧠 Binary labeling CNN+LSTM for Model-5 (best performing model)

 Data organization is primarily handled in the Model-1 notebook, and adjustments are also generally made in the CNN+LSTM models notebook.